BronzeCrab/python-alarm-clock/readme.md

 #### What is it:

 This is python and gstreamer based alarm clock for debian-based systems.
 It uses `daemonize` lib to behave like a daemon.

+#### Features:

+- logging
+- works like a daemon, dont block terminal
+- you can specify as many tracks as you want, they will be played one by one

 #### How to install:
 `pip install -r requirements` in order to install `daemonize` library.